ATB-UQ/csc-tools/docs/source/configuring_csct.rst

 Configuring the API Token
 -------------------------

-csc-tools must be configured with the API token generated in `Creating an ACSC API Token`_ in order to correctly associate contributed datasets with users.
+csc-tools must be configured with the API token generated in :ref:`Creating an ACSC API Token` in order to correctly associate contributed datasets with users.
 To do this, execute the following command:

 .. code-block::
     csct config authorization xxxxxxxxxxxxxxxxxxx

-Where xxxxxxxxxxxxxxxxxxx is the API token generated in `Creating an ACSC API Token`_.
+Where :code:`xxxxxxxxxxxxxxxxxxx` is the API token generated in :ref:`Creating an ACSC API Token`.
 To check if the API token was successfully set, execute the following command:

 .. code-block::
     csct config authorization